notsaizino/Latop.sys/README.md

 ## ⚠ Limitations

-- Requires test mode and disabling driver signature enforcement
+- Tested in Windows 11 pro test mode and disabling driver signature enforcement.
-- Only tested in VM so far.
+- Requires the addition of "latencyoptimizer" value in the Registry (check build & installation).
+- Cannot be used on laptops, for now.
+I plan on fixing this bug.

 ---

 ## 🔧 Build & Installation
 Build (latencyoptimizer.sys) is included in the /release section of this github.
 Don't instal via .ini, it's buggy for some reason. just install it with sc install.
-Also: It doesn't currently work on baremetal, as the PNP major function hasn't been overwritten yet.
+To add it to the keyboard IRP stack:
+Navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Class\{4d36e96b-e325-11ce-bfc1-08002be10318} (keyboard class GUID) in the Registry Editor.
+Find or create the UpperFilters multi-string value:

+Right-click, select Modify, and set it to latencyoptimizer\0kbdclass (order matters; \0 separates entries, ensuring the driver processes input first).

 ---